 - 3. If it's not already you will need Docker installed and need to log into Quay.
 Also you will want to make sure that your Quay account is public. - 4.
 Set the environment variable TOIL_DOCKER_REGISTRY to your Quay account.
-If you find yourself doing this often you may want to add export TOIL_DOCKER_REGISTRY=quay.io/<MY_QUAY_USERNAME> to your .bashrc or equivalent.
+If you find yourself doing this often you may want to add to your .bashrc or equivalent.